 What we enjoy most is that this dog park is part of San Mateo Shoreline Park.
 You can walk your dog up the hill behind the park and along the paved shoreline trail in both directions.
 If you are energetic walk northwest all the way up to Coyote Point.
 Dogs are not allowed in Coyote Point Park but there are some pleasant views & walks for people.

 - Pulgas Ridge Off-leash Dog Trail, Edmonds Rd, Redwood City (from 280/Edgewood Rd go east to Crestview Dr, turn north/left on Crestview Dr, quickly turn left/west on Edmonds, bear left to Preserve parking lot)Part of the Pulgas Ridge Open Space Preserve consisting of 366 acres with 6 miles of trails.
 Check maps provided at the parking lot to help you find the 17 acre off-leash area.
 If you miss it you may be in for a little longer walk than expected.

 - Current dog leash rules have been rapidly changing this past year.
-Here are some updated links we found: the Golden Gate National Recreational Area, GGNRA maps of Snowy Plover protected areas July-May, San Francisco off-leash dog play areas, San Francisco on-leash park policy, Marin County, and San Mateo Parks.
+Here are some updated links we found: the Golden Gate National Recreational Area, GGNRA maps of Snowy Plover protected areas July-May, San Francisco off-leash dog play areas, San Francisco on-leash park policy, Dogs on State Beaches, Marin County, and San Mateo Parks.

 - Always carry a leash even if not required.
 Cars, vicious animals, skateboarders, etc., can be hazardous to your dog and vice versa.